 You probably know someone who has experienced depression.
-You may even have had your own encounter with this debilitating mental health condition.
+You may even have had your own encounter with this debilitating mental health disorder.
 Depression is such a pervasive phenomenon that it’s almost impossible not to come across it at least once in your life.
 But where does it come from?
-Your environment?
-Your genes?
+Is depression genetic?
 A triggering event or catalyst?
-Research into the origins of depression is still ongoing but has shed some helpful light on how it can manifest in different people.
+Research into how depression starts is still ongoing but has shed some helpful light on how it can manifest in different people.
 But for those already coping with symptoms of depression, remember that you are not alone.
-Finding the right care from a team of healers like those at True Life Center is just one step away.

-Although there are many types of depression, the one that affects many millions of Americans and that has experienced the most coverage in popular culture is Clinical Depression, also referred to as Major Depressive Disorder (MDD).
+Although there are many types of depression, the one that affects many millions of Americans and that has experienced the most coverage in popular culture is clinical depression, also referred to as major depressive disorder (MDD).
 Among the different forms of depression, MDD is more often shared by siblings, children, and other close relatives.
 Studies have shown that having a relative who struggles with depression makes an individual almost five times likelier to develop it.
-The scientific community is clear on the fact that depression can run through families.
+The scientific community is clear on the fact that depression is hereditary.
 But why?
 Is it nature, nurture, or a combination of the two?

 Genetics & Environment